seashell/drago/README.md

 Available commands:
     acl           Interact with ACL policies and tokens agent         Run a Drago agent
-    connection    Interact with connections
+    agent-info    Display status information about the local agent connection    Interact with connections
     interface     Interact with interfaces
     network       Interact with networks
     node          Interact with nodes
     ui            Open the Drago web UI
-    version       Prints the Drago version
+    version       Print the Drago version
 ```

 ## Development